 With the right social media analytics and comparison tools, even the smallest of businesses can compete for share of voice against the mightiest of global brands.
-The social media data is out there offering all kinds of insight – you just need to be ready to capture it.
+Social media data offers all kinds of insight – you just need to be ready to capture it before your competitors do!
+Innovative disruptors continue to emerge, and getting to the top of your industry doesn’t guarantee you’ll stay there.
+The tools that follow will help.

 BUDGET AND ANALYSIS CONSIDERATIONS FOR BRANDS